 If your in the area, near where the former station/rail line was , on private property is an abandoned church and seemingly abandoned Mountain Grover Rowers Clubhouse!

 |Hungerford, Ontario building right next to former rail line, now trail.|

-Hungerford is just 4km away from Sulfide Ontario .
-We talked about the community of Sulfide in a previous posting.
+Hungerford is just 4km away from Sulphide Ontario .
+We talked about the community of Sulphide in a previous posting.
 Hungerford was once home to woodworking, carving, and a coffin making factory.
-It also benefited from the early rush of people to the gold mine in Sulfide.
+It also benefited from the early rush of people to the gold mine in Sulphide.
 This was before they mined sulfide there.
 The gold mine went bankrupt and eventually Hungerford faded into the past..